 she stayed in a home for the mentally ill for

+two weeks.
+“The script never materialized into a film, but the experience changed my llife completely,” says Naval, who adds that for several days after that, she found the so-called sane world shallow and superficial.
 Naval also found some perfectly sane women dumped in asylums by relatives who did not want them back.
 “I wanted to convey and share my experience through these poems, and want people to think about a section of women shunned from life,” she says.
+During her visits, a patient

 once looked at her with accusing eyes after realising